Run XP as a Windows service

 Stopped

-Service is stopped by default and we need to start it with the following command:
+Service is stopped by default and must be started with the following command:

 xp-service.exe start